troglobit/smcroute/test/README.md

 	~/src/smcroute$ make -j9
 	~/src/smcroute$ make check

-To manually run select tests, it is also possible to `cd test/` followed by `unshare -mrun ./testname.sh`.
-Each test is standalone.
+Each unit test is standalone.
+To manually run select tests:

+    ~/src/smcroute$ cd test/
+	~/src/smcroute/test$ unshare -mrun ./testname.sh

-`ping`/`nemesis` and `tshark` are used to create and listen to multicast streams "routed by" SMCRoute.
+The tools `ping`/`nemesis` and `tshark` are used to create and listen to multicast streams "routed by" SMCRoute.

 > **Note:** these tests must be run in sequence, not in parallel,
 >   because they use the same interface names *and*, most importantly,